intel-lab-lkp/linux/Documentation/power/freezing-of-tasks.rst

 There is one per-task flag (PF_NOFREEZE) and three per-task states (TASK_FROZEN, TASK_FREEZABLE and __TASK_FREEZABLE_UNSAFE) used for that.
+Tasks sleeping in TASK_FREEZABLE_UNSAFE may hold locks or other resources that make them unsafe to freeze for administrative freezer requests, so the freezer only freezes them during system-wide suspend or hibernation.
 The tasks that have PF_NOFREEZE unset (all user space tasks and some kernel threads) are regarded as 'freezable' and treated in a special way before the system enters a sleep state as well as before a hibernation image is created